-1.2 Older people are supported to participate in community life.
-1.2.1 Improve access to health wellbeing services.
-1.2.2 Advocate for retention a expansion of aged care so that work for older peop implementation of these actions. • Explore implementation of a volunteer transport service to increase access to medical service and social
+1.2 Older people are supported to participate 1.2.1 Improve access to health and wellbeing services.
+Develop consultative group to inform implementation of these actions. in community life.
+1.2.3 Advocate for retention and expansion of aged care services.
+Maintain communication channels that work for older people.
+Explore implementation of a volunteer transport service to increase access to medical service and social events.
+Investigate collaboration with neighbouring Councils for access to key services (e.g., hydrotherapy).
+Identify communication channels required to ensure older people are aware of the available groups/clubs and social opportunities.

-• Explore subsidies for older people to access local facilities for rehabilitation/medical at a discounted rate.
+• Explore subsidies for older people to access local facilities for rehabilitation/medical at a discounted rate. -- -- -- --- --